 Dr. Michael Strawser is Chair of the Department of Philosophy and Professor of Philosophy at the University of Central Florida, where he has taught since 2002.
 Prior to coming to UCF he taught for a decade at Folkuniversitetet in Helsingborg, Sweden.
 Dr. Strawser is Senior Editor of the Florida Philosophical Review and served as President of Florida Philosophical Association in 2016.
 He has served on the Søren Kierkegaard Society (SKS) Executive Committee as the APA Representative.
-He is also a coach of student ethics bowl teams that have participated in the Southeast Regional Ethics Bowl since 2004, the Mid-Atlantic Regional Ethics Bowl since 2015 (Regional Champions in 2017), and the National Intercollegiate Ethics Bowl in 2009, 2010, 2011 (National Champions), and 2018.
+He is also a coach of student ethics bowl teams that have participated in the Southeast Regional Ethics Bowl since 2004, the Mid-Atlantic Regional Ethics Bowl since 2015 (Regional Champions in 2017, Runners-Up in 2018), and the National Intercollegiate Ethics Bowl in 2009, 2010, 2011 (National Champions), 2018, and 2019.
 Dr. Strawser is also the faculty adviser for the UCF Philosophical Society.

 - Ph.D. in Philosophy from Florida State University (1993)